erenyeager101/Pathify/README.md

 ## Features

 ### Responsive Design
-- **Fully Responsive**: Voyawander is designed to be fully responsive, ensuring that it looks and works seamlessly on a variety of devices, including smartphones, tablets, and desktops.
+- **Fully Responsive**: Pathify is designed to be fully responsive, ensuring that it looks and works seamlessly on a variety of devices, including smartphones, tablets, and desktops.
 The layout and content adapt dynamically to different screen sizes, providing an optimal user experience regardless of the device used.

 This addition emphasizes that the website is accessible and user-friendly on all devices, making it even more appealing to a wider audience.